-Facebook Messenger is hacked fairly routinely.
-Additionally, almost all messenger apps log conversations, and those conversations can be turned over to intelligence agencies, accessed by a hacker, or used to target advertisements.
+Facebook Messenger is hacked on a routine basis.
+Additionally, almost all messenger apps log your conversations, and those conversations can be turned over to intelligence agencies or used to target advertisements.

 Why Do You Need Secure Messaging?

-So, what are the reasons why you might want to use a secure messaging app?
-Here are just a few of them.
+There are many good reasons why you might want to use a secure messaging app.
+Here are just a few:

-- You’re worried about identity theft, which we all should be concerned about, or about advertisers buying your information so they can sell us things (Bear in mind that some encrypted messaging companies, like some free VPN companies, collect a lot of data about you themselves).
+- You’re worried about identity theft, which we should all be concerned about or advertisers that buy your information so that they can sell you things (it’s important to know that some encrypted messaging companies, like some free VPN companies, collect a lot of data about you for themselves).

-- You are handling corporate data that is valuable, or which is protected by an NDA.
+- You are handling corporate data or data protected by an NDA.

 - You’re an investigative journalist who might have to worry about criminal elements getting hold of your data.